parse-community/docs/_includes/cloudcode/cloud-code.md

 ## Viewing Jobs

-Viewing jobs is currently not supported on parse-dashboard, but you can query the _JobStatus class with a masterKey call to fetch your recent jobs.
+Viewing jobs is supported on parse-dashboard starting version 1.0.19, but you can also query the _JobStatus class with a masterKey call to fetch your recent jobs.

 # beforeSave Triggers